Solicitors’ duties to clients

 - communicate effectively and promptly with clients

-- follow a client’s instructions.
+- follow a client’s lawful instructions.

 There are many different components to these duties.
 The major components are explained below.

-Please note that solicitors also owe duties to the Courts and the profession, which sometimes may be at odds with their duties to clients.
+Please note that solicitors also owe duties to the Court and the profession, which sometimes may be at odds with their duties to clients.
 Whilst clients usually have priority, solicitors cannot act in way that compromises the integrity of the law.
 For more information, see Other duties of solicitors.

 Your solicitor must tell you in writing how much they will charge you and about other expenses before they start working for you.
 This is known as disclosure.
-Once you have agreed to use a particular solicitor, he or she should also send you regular bills for their services, setting out the work performed and the charges for each service.
+Once you have agreed to use a particular solicitor, they should also send you regular bills for their services, setting out the work performed and the charges for each service.
 For more information see What your solicitor must tell you.

 Conflicts of interest